Within Creekside Village, an Architectural Review Committee (ARC) of residents is responsible for the appearance

 The general “Architectural Control and Architectural Restrictions” enactment are found in section “J”, on pages 12-13, paragraphs 1 thru 8.
 The specific “Restrictions on Use and Occupancy” items are found in

 section “L”, on pages 14-17, paragraphs 1 thru 30.

-Please plan for the ARC up to two weeks to review your project.
+ARC has up to 40 days to review a request.
+Fines may be imposed on changes made without prior written approval, and some changes may require removal at the homeowner expense if approval was not received.
 The following is a list of items that require ARC approval (this may not cover everything, so when in doubt, check the covenants):

 * Fence (6 ft max & no chainlink allowed)